 Wildlife Control Tips – Bats in Your Belfry

 Bats are an environmentally important mammal.
 However, they will frequently make their home in the walls of your home or in your attic.
 The biggest problem with bats living in your home is their urine and guano.
 The biological waste from bats is difficult to clean up and somewhat toxic to breathe.

-If you have bats in your home, there is an easy way to get rid of them.
-Simply find where their entrance is and then tape a rigid but flexible piece of plastic tube to the hole.
-The goal is to create a one-way door.
-To accomplish this, tape only the top of the plastic.
-What will happen is that the bats will push through the plastic pipe to leave, but they will not be able to get back into the attic.
+If you have bats in your home, there is an easy tip to get rid of them.
 Hire a wildlife control company that specialize in bat removal for a permeant solution to bat problems.
-Its safer and guaranteed.
-Some of these DIY tips for wildlife control are easier said then done do to access and bat removal is one of them.
+Its safe and guaranteed.
+Some DIY tips for wildlife control are easier said then done do to access and bat removal is one of them.

 Because bats are environmentally important, homeowners should concern themselves with protecting them.
 This method of removal works well and it is low-cost.
 Once outside, they will find a new place to roost, so you can still enjoy the benefits of bats.
 Bats eat moths and other flying insects such as mosquitoes.
 Some bats also aid in pollination of plants.

 Fall wildlife control is all about learning how to decrease the opportunities that wildlife have to make your house their home.
 Many of these chores are easy to do and can become part of your regular routine for caring for your home.
 Some might require the use of a wildlife control expert.
 These tips help you to thwart the opportunities of wildlife to bug you.
 This is your castle after all.